azsk/DevOpsKit-docs/00b-Getting-Started/GettingStarted_PowerShellTipsAzSK.md

 If you have multiple subscriptions and need to run various commands on some of them, you can setup a variable for each subscription.
 Then have a common variable representing the target subscription.
 The script below will run commands for the $s2 subscription.
-However, now if you want to run them for $s3, you just need to edit the "$subId = $s2" line, run that and thereafter run any other code that you wish to run with $s3 as target.
+However, if you want to run them for $s3, you just need to edit the "$subId = $s2" line, run that and thereafter run any other code that you wish to run with $s3 as target.

 ```PowerShell